 5.)
 If a station does play it, either from your request, or you happen to hear it being played, SAY THANK YOU and TAKE NOTE OF THE STATION and let the artist or their management know where you heard it so they can thank them and fans can also let them know they appreciate it by promoting that station on social media.
 Always be sure to give back if a station plays your request or adds your song to it's rotation.
 Thank you goes a long way.
 Pay it forward.

 6.)
 And most of all, TALK ABOUT IT.
-Promote it on your social media pages, tweet about it, Facebook about it, Google Plus about it, Linked In about it, Myspace about it.
+Promote it on your social media pages, tweet about it, Facebook about it, YouTube about it, Linked In about it, Instagram about it it.
 If you have a blog, blog about it.
 Don't be afraid to tell people why you love the song and why you think someone is a great artist who deserves the attention.
+Don't go on and on ad-nauseam about it though, that can be a huge turn off for potential fans.
+Come across as a dedicated fan, not a borderline obsessive crazy fan.
 Remember, not everyone is going to love the song and that's fine.
 We're all entitled to our opinions.
 Always show respect to other fans, even when you disagree.
-Remember, in a way, you are representing your artist in an "unofficial" manner and the way you deal with other fans reflects on him.
+Remember, in a way, you are representing your artist in an "unofficial" manner and the way you deal with other fans reflects on the artist.
 Most well known fan bases are known for their dedication, kindness, respect and strength in numbers.
 So speak up, stand up and make a difference!

 Show what the power of people who stand behind and believe in an artist can do.
 Your voice can and does make a difference if used the right way.

-Below are a couple of tools to help you with your promotion campaign:
+Below is a helpful tool to help you with your promotion campaign:

 Radio Locator : Radio Locator is where you can find the most up to date contact information for country stations in your area.

 Thank you for all you do to support new music and get this music heard!
 Now let's get to requesting!
 Have fun and build relationships while doing it!